 - 1968 – Interstate 110 first proposed to extend further south to what was then the city limits of Pensacola.

-Work completed in July 2009 expanded the freeway to six overall lanes from the Maxwell/Jordan Street half diamond interchange northward to the Florida 742 (Creighton Road) overpass.
-Included in the $58 million rebuild of the freeway was the addition of a new split-diamond interchange with Airport Boulevard (Florida 750) and conversion of the diamond interchange with Florida 295 (Fairfield Drive) to a parclo interchange.
+Work completed in July 2009 expanded the freeway to six overall lanes from the Maxwell/Jordan Street half diamond interchange northward to the SR 742 (Creighton Road) overpass.
+Included in the $58 million rebuild of the freeway was the addition of a new split-diamond interchange with Airport Boulevard (SR 750) and conversion of the diamond interchange with SR 295 (Fairfield Drive) to a parclo interchange.
 This work coincided with the I-10/110 project from early 2007 onward.

-Costing $76 million, the I-10/110 project was completed in fall of 2008.
-Construction entailed the six-laning of Interstate 10 from east of the Old Palafox Highway (Escambia County 95A) overpass to beyond the Davis Highway (Florida 291) interchange (Exit 13), and six-laning of Interstate 110 from I-10 southward to just north of the Airport Road overpass.
-Improvements to the Interstate 10/110 trumpet interchange included the addition of a flyover ramp from I-10 west to I-110 south and the addition of collector distributor roadways to separate local and through traffic between I-10, I-110 and SR 291.
-SR 291 was also widened to six lanes from I-10 south to former University Mall (now University Town Plaza) as well.
+Costing $76 million, the I-10/110 project was completed in Fall 2008.
+Construction widened Interstate 10 to six lanes from east of the Old Palafox Highway (Escambia County Road 95A) overpass to a point beyond the Davis Highway (SR 291) interchange (Exit 13), and six-laning of Interstate 110 from I-10 southward to just north of the Airport Road overpass.
+Improvements at the trumpet interchange joining I-10/110 included the addition of a flyover ramp from I-10 west to I-110 south and collector distributor roadways separating local and through traffic between I-10, I-110 and SR 291.
+SR 291 was also widened to six lanes from I-10 south to University Town Plaza (formerly University Mall) as well.
 Construction began in 2002.

-Associated with the Interstate 10/110 project was the construction of a new Creighton Road overpass over Interstate 110.
+Associated with the I-10/110 project was the construction of a new Creighton Road overpass over Interstate 110.
 This new alignment extended the five lane arterial to Hilburn Road where the state road reunites with the original SR 742 alignment along Burgess Road.
-SR 742 comprises a five-lane arterial east from Hilburn Road to SR 289 (Ninth Avenue).
+SR 742 comprises a five lane arterial east from Hilburn Road to SR 289 (Ninth Avenue).
 A widening of Creighton Road between Davis Highway and Ninth Avenue was completed by 1996.
 Future plans, though not yet funded by the state legislature, call for extending Creighton Road further west to U.S. Highway 29.